grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 #### Examples

-Here is an example that validates that the number of nodes detected matches the expected number of nodes in the cluster.
+Here is an example that validates that the number of nodes detected matches the expected number of nodes in the Cluster.

 ```yaml
 - query: count(kube_node_info{cluster="my-cluster"})